-

 Are there additional costs that may be added if a tax liability becomes delinquent?

-- Interest at the rate of 18% per year is charged on the balance of tax due.
+- Interest monthly at the rate of 18% per year on the tax balance due

-- If you enter into a payment plan with the department to pay your delinquent taxes in installments, a $20 payment plan fee is charged.
+- A $20 payment plan fee if you enter into a payment plan with us to pay your delinquent taxes

-- Expenses incurred with any legal collection actions taken by the department are added to the amount due.
-Some examples of expenses are lien fees, garnishment fees, supplemental hearing fees, and other court costs.
+- Expenses incurred with any legal collection actions taken by us.
+For example, lien filing fees, garnishment fees, supplemental hearing fees, and other court costs

 -